 Our mission is to provide no cost, professional force free training and behavior services and education, to owners of the companion guardian breeds that don't have the funds to hire breed qualified trainers.
 This is so the dogs aren't in danger of losing their homes due to behavior.

 We are an all volunteer organization, with a rigid policy of no force, no fear, no pain, and no harm ethics.
 If you own a Guardian breed as your companion with unwanted behavior, then you probably know what stress is.
 Since we are a public charity, you won't have money related concerns here, so put your mind at ease, we don't do this for the money, we do this for the dogs.
 We do accept donations.
-We are working to obtain our 501(c)(3) status, but as of now, we do not have it, so if you donate, it will not be tax deductible yet.
+We have applied for our 501(c)(3) status, but as of now, we do not have it, so if you donate, it will not be tax deductible yet.
 With shelters and rescues around the country overwhelmed with dogs, we want to do our part.
 We offer no cost, professional force free training and behavior services, with focus on those that don't have the means to pay a professional trainer.
 We have a fund to help cover the costs if we need to refer you to a paid professional.
 That account is funded by the public donations.

 There is really nothing else to add, the video speaks for its self.
 Nice work Abby.